 More specifically, fermented foods have been defined as “foods made through desired microbial growth and enzymatic conversion of food components [2].”

-Are fermented foods the same as probiotics?
+Are fermented foods probiotics?

 To answer this question, let’s go back in time and understand how probiotic research started.
 More than 100 years ago, the Nobel laureate Elie Metchnikoff noticed that Bulgarian peasants who consumed yogurt tended to live above 100 years of age.
 That’s pretty impressive!